piyush-doke/image-caption-generator/README.md

 ## Description

 The overall architecture is divided into two modules, namely the encoder and the decoder.
 The encoder comprises of a pre-trained Inception v3 network, whereas the decoder consists of the actual LSTM text generator.
-We also cosider applying a dense layer connecting the two, this helps transforming image embeddings into the RNN's initial state.
+We also consider applying a dense layer connecting the two, this helps transform image embeddings into the RNN's initial state.

 The images below show some predictions our model has made.
 <img src="/sample_images/cmb.png" width="400"> | <img src="/sample_images/non_cmb.png" width="400">